-How do I play a sound or music file in Windows?
+How to play a sound or music file in Windows

-Tip: This document contains information and help for users who want to know how to play a sound, music, or other audio file.
-See the sound card help and troubleshooting section if your sound is not working.
+This page contains information and help for users who want to know how to play a sound, music, or other audio file.
+See the sound card help and support page if your sound is not working.

-To play a sound, music, or other audio file in Windows requires that you use a media player program that is capable of playing that audio file.
-Below is a listing of different audio formats and media players that are capable of playing them.
+Playing a sound, music, or other audio file in Windows requires that you use a media player program that can play the audio file.
+Below is a listing of audio formats and media players that can play them.

-Microsoft Windows comes with the Microsoft Windows Media Player (shown in the picture) that is capable of playing .AIFF, .ASF, .AU, .CDA, .MID, .MP3, .WAV, and .WMA audio files.
+Microsoft Windows comes with the Microsoft Windows Media Player (shown in the picture) that plays .AIFF, .ASF, .AU, .CDA, .MID, .MP3, .WAV, and .WMA audio files.

-To open Windows Media Player and play the file by following the steps below.
+To open Windows Media Player and play the file, follow the steps below.

 - Click Windows Media Player.